 About House Plans Helper

 Hi, I’m Meg, and I run the House Plans Helper (HPH) website.
 It will come as no surprise to you that I love thinking about home design and sharing my ideas and experiences.

 You know how there's loads of sites and blogs on interior design and decor?
-I love those too, but when I went searching online for information on the level of home design beneath all the decoration (floor plans etc) I couldn’t find a website that focussed on this area.
+I love those too, but when I went searching online for information on the level of home design beneath all the decoration (floor plans etc) I couldn’t find a website that focused on this area.

 That's why I built House Plans Helper.

 I want to provide a place that people can come to for information to help them through their home design projects.

 Just in case you were wondering, I'm not an architect, nor am I an interior designer.
 I wonder if I’ll come back as some sort of home designer in my next life?
 I started out with a Masters degree in Aerospace Engineering and settled down as an IT Business Analyst, but most importantly, I’m a homeowner (just like you) and I provide the information on HPH from a homeowner’s perspective.

 HPH is all about encouraging you to learn about home design so that you can make better design decisions about your home.

 So how did I learn about home design?